What is your return policy?

 The timeline for both plant requests and special orders is determined by availability and shipping schedules.
 Please keep in mind that our industry is seasonal, many things have particular times of year that they are available.

-Yes, you can.
+Yes!
 Please read our pet policy here.

 Yes!
 Please email firstname.lastname@example.org to discuss details.